maxim-saplin/ambilytics/README.md

 4. Use the generated `firebase_options.dart` to initialize `Ambylitics` (see below)
 5. Open Firebase Console (https://console.firebase.google.com/) and choose used above project.
 Click `Analytics->Dashboard` tab to the left, click `Enable Google Analytics` button.
 You will be presented with a wizard that will link Google Analytics account to Firebase project.
 At the last step `Add the Google Analytics SDK` just click `Finish` button as `flutterfire configure` command above has already taken care of that.

-At this point you have Firebase/Google Analytics setup for 4 platforms (Android, iOS, macOS and web).
-Next you need to configure Measurement Protocol to cover Windows and Linux and start using Ambylitics in your Dart code and start sending events.
+At this point you have Firebase/Google Analytics setup for up-to 4 platforms (Android, iOS, macOS and web).
+Next you need to [Configure Measurement Protocol](#measurement-protocol) to cover Windows and Linux and [Start using Ambylitics in your app](#using-ambilytics-in-your-app) and start sending events.

 **Notes:**
 - Running the command will show the list of existing Firebase projects to choose one OR will suggest to create a new project.
 - Firebase Analytics requires native projects to be configured.
 I.e. various plists for macOS/iOS, google-services.json for Android etc. The above command takes care of that
+- You can have each platform configured individually/manually without any CLI (e.g. follow the instructions from Firebase console/Google Analytics console on configuring each native part individually) - though CLI seems easier and less error-prone
 - Each time a new platform is added to Flutter app you need to rerun the above command
 - App ID, API keys etc. will be saved to a newly created `firebase_options.dart` file
 - This step only covers Android, iOS, macOS and Web platforms
-- You can have each platform configured individually/manually without any CLI (e.g. follow the instructions from Firebase console)
-- You can even skip Firebase set-up and have all 6 platforms using Measurement Protocol (assuming the limitations mentioned above)
+- You can  skip Firebase set-up and have all 6 platforms using Measurement Protocol (assuming the challenges mentioned above)

 <details>
   <summary>